ciwchris/books/list.md

 - Different: gender through the eyes of a primatologist, Frans de Waal (Or maybe any of his book, Peterson)
 - From Extraterrestrials to Animal Minds: Six Myths of Evolution, Simon Conway Morris (Langauage of God 122)
 - Agile Conversations: Transform Your Conversations, Transform Your Culture, Douglas Squirrel, Jeffrey Fredrick
-- God Can't: How to Believe in God and Love after Tragedy, Abuse, and Other Evils, Thomas Jay Oord
 - The Better Angels of Our Nature: Why Violence Has Declined, Steven Pinker
 - Anger: The Misunderstood Emotion, Carol Tavris
 - Rule Makers, Rule Breakers: How Tight and Loose Cultures Wire Our World, Michele Gelfand